 Throughout my career, I’ve noticed stark changes in people’s attitudes.
 In our headlong rush to raise our standard of living, we have completely shortchanged our quality of life.

-We’ve bought houses with lawns that we admire but have no idea how to healthfully maintain.
-Lawns consist of one species: grass.
-No ecosystem in the world consists of one species!
+We bought houses with lawns that we admire but have no idea how to healthfully maintain.
+Our lawns consist of one species: grass!
+No ecosystem in the world consists of one species.

-Fighting against nature has led to the wholesale pollution of our air, soil, streams, rivers, ponds, lakes, and coastal areas, and is jeopardizing the health and safety of human beings, animals, and non-target plants.
+Fighting nature has led to the wholesale pollution of our air, soil, streams, rivers, ponds, lakes, and coastal areas, and has jeopardized the health and safety of human beings, animals, and non-target plants.

-How can we protect our environment?
-Grow native woods, meadows, and rain or wildflower gardens.
+How can we restore and protect our environment?
+Grow native woods, meadows, and wildflower gardens.
 Beautiful and self-sustaining, these ecosystems provide wild habitats for the many organisms that form the bulk of our food chain.

 Meanwhile, in urban and suburban areas, where lawns may still be the landscaping standard, go green.
 Natural landscapes are less expensive and easier to maintain than chemically treated landscapes.
 They are also safer, healthier, and, like natural parks, more beautiful.